Akarys42/dracoin/README.md

-# duckoin
+# Dracoin
-A Proof-of-Authority joke cryptocurrency
+A Proof-of-Authority toy cryptocurrency